daniel-huss/migratedb/documentation/tutorials/custom-validation-rules.md

 ```

 We have a missing repeatable migration `repeatable` and a pending versioned migration `first`.
-Running `migratedb validate` will fail for both of these migrations, erroring that there is
+Running `validate` will fail for both of these migrations, erroring that there is
 a `Detected applied migration not resolved locally` and `Detected resolved migration not applied to database`.

 While the default behavior of validate here causes an error, you may not want to error in this scenario.